a-domingu/tbcnn2/documentation/Patterns.md

 # New patterns

+Before reading this document, please read carefully the instructions first.

 ## How to train the neural network to detect new patterns?

 To train the neural network you should have a data set and a test set for the new pattern.
 Also, you should create the following subclasses: a second neural network subclass, a pattern test subclass and a pattern detector subclass for this new pattern.